abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 #### .EntityFrameworkCore Project

 This project has the `DbContext` class (`BookStoreDbContext` for this sample) of your application.

+Every module uses its own `DbContext` class to access to the database.
+Likewise, your application has its own `DbContext`.
 You typically use this `DbContext` in your application code (in your custom [repositories](Repositories.md) if you follow the best practices).
 It is almost an empty `DbContext` since your application don't have any entities at the beginning, except the pre-defined `AppUser` entity:

 ````csharp
 [ConnectionStringName("Default")]